 Financial assets and liabilities are offset and the net amount is reported in the statement of financial position only when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or to realize the asset and settle the liability simultaneously.
-In the normal course of business, the Fund may enter into master netting arrangements or similar agreements that do not meet the criteria for offsetting in the statement of financial position, but still allow for the related amounts to be offset in certain circumstances, such as bankruptcy or termination of the contracts.
-The Fund has not offset any financial assets or financial liabilities in 2017 and 2016.
+The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the Fund or the counterparty.
+The Fund has not offset any financial assets or financial liabilities in 2018 and 2017.